ml-archive/blog/source/_posts/2016-11-08-DroidCon-London-2016.md

 __What's New in Android__ _by Chet Haase_

-(Chet Haase is one of the main public facing Google employees and Lead on the Android UI Toolkit team -  for the unknowing)
+(Chet Haase is one of the main public facing Google employees and Lead on the Android UI Toolkit team)

 This talk was kind of funny, not because Chet is a funny guy - but because Chet was _really_ pitching the Google Pixel phone.
 It almost felt like too much.